GLOBAL MARKETS-Dollar, Chinese shares steady as Europe wobbles

 LONDON, May 29 The dollar inched higher on Friday, putting it on track for a monthly rise in May, while Chinese shares steadied after a plunge a day earlier that stoked concerns about the financial health of the world's second largest economy.

-U.S. markets were also set to open a touch lower , with a second estimate of first quarter economic output expected to show the economy contracted by 0.8 percent rather than growing 0.2 percent.
+Oil markets were almost 1 percent higher, while prices of German government bonds, a safe haven for money in the euro zone looking for refuge from the Greek worries, rose.

-That darkening of the economic picture has been at the heart of the dollar's roughest patch since the start of a rally last year that has changed the playing field for business and financial investors worldwide.
+The dollar spent much of April and May in its roughest patch since the start of a rally last year that has changed the playing field for business and financial investors worldwide.

-The U.S. currency fell as much as 9 percent against the euro between April 13 and May 15 but has recovered more than half of that loss in the past week after Federal Reserve chief Janet Yellen affirmed her willingness to raise interest rates this year.
+It fell as much as 9 percent against the euro between April 13 and May 15 but has recovered more than half of that loss in the past week after U.S. Federal Reserve chief Janet Yellen affirmed her willingness to raise interest rates this year.

 "The dollar remains a buy, even if it is not so wise to buy it against the euro," analysts from French bank Societe Generale said in a note to clients.